wkgcass/vproxy/README.md

 1. TCP Loadbalancer with TLS termination
 2. HTTP/1.x and HTTP/2 Loadbalancer with `Host` header consideration
-3. Other tcp based protocol loadbalancer, such as dubbo
+3. Other tcp based protocol loadbalancer, such as grpc, dubbo
 4. Socks5 server
 5. DNS server and customizable A|AAAA records
-6. Automatic service discovery
+6. Kubernetes integration
 7. Many other standalone extended apps, such as `WebSocksProxyAgent` and `WebSocksProxyServer`

 ## Make